Julie-design-hub/nykaa-eco-campaign-4p-plan/README.md

 ---

-this presentation is not intended for amy product. it was to create a strategic plan.
+this presentation is not intended for any particular product. it was to create a strategic plan for any green product launching.